 Bridges Aderhold is a photographer of his generation.
-In the 1990s, in South Florida he lived with a camera in his hand.
-Assisting influential photographers he discovered nature through the photo lens honing his eye to natural and enhanced lighting.
+Exploring South Florida in the 90’s, he lived with a camera in his hand.
+Assisting influential photographers he discovered nature through the photo lens, honing his eye to natural and enhanced lighting.

-On arrival to San Francisco, he set out to study various lighting and reflecting techniques in response to the natural landscape and weather patterns.
-California sunsets were the answer to South Florida’s sunrise.
+On arrival to San Francisco he set out to study various lighting and reflecting techniques in response to the natural landscape and weather patterns.
+California sunsets were the answer to Florida’s sunrise.

 To balance his research he enlisted in freelance studio jobs of fashion and product photography developing his craft of conceptual lighting.
-In due course, he disregarded fundamental photography ideas, whilst jarring his mind and pushing the camera’s inner workings to the limits.
+In due course, he disregarded fundamental photography ideas, whilst preferring instead to provoke his mind whilst pushing the camera’s inner workings to the limits.

-Leaving the West Coast for South Florida he opened GAB, a photography studio and gallery in the developing arts district known as Wynwood, Florida.
+Returning to South Florida in 2009 he opened “GAB” a photography studio and gallery in the developing arts district known as WYNWOOD.